NavinShrinivas/LearnThings/Rust-02/module12/readme.md

             note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace```

 You should use ranges to create string slices with caution, because doing so can crash your program.

+## Finally iteratintg string

+So how does one iterate over string in Rust?
+One uses the .chars() method in strings